 About 12 km south of Hapur, the heavenly Purandhara waterfall lies near Surkhet.
 The waterfall is 15 minutes drive from Babarpur.

-Gliding from the height of 45m, Purandhara waterfall finally unites with the Babai River.
+Gliding from a height of 45m, Purandhara waterfall finally unites with the Babai River.
 Babai River has a religious significance among local people.

 The pilgrims believe that the waterfall originates from the Jata of Lord Shiva.
-The belief is also one of the reasons that tourists are attracted to explore Purandhara waterfall.
+This belief is also one of the reasons that tourists are attracted to explore the Purandhara waterfall.

-The Purandhara waterfall is present in the midst of the jungle that is enriched with distinct animals and plants.
+The Purandhara waterfall is present in the midst of the jungle which is enriched with distinct animals and plants.
 The waterfall becomes heavenly during the rainy season.

 The local tourist visits the Purandhara waterfall to observe its unmatched natural beauty.
 But, the route to Purandhara waterfall is rough and risky during the monsoon.

 You have to be careful during the monsoon.
 The flood may occur blocking the driving route.
 The walking trails also become slippery.
 So, you are suggested to visit the place before the rain occurs.

 12. Namaste waterfall

 Located 8km away from Bhedetar village in Dhankuta district, Namaste Waterfall is a major tourist attraction that enhances the charm of eastern Nepal.
 This 80m tall waterfall is named after a popular Nepali greeting form (Nepali Words), Namaste.
 Namaste is like ‘Hello’ in English.